tejaswini-2026/Retail-Sales-Analysis/README.md

 ## 📖 Overview

 This project performs **Exploratory Data Analysis (EDA)** on a retail sales dataset using **Python**.
-It analyzes customer purchasing behavior, sales trends, and product category performance to generate meaningful business insights through data visualization.
+It analyzes customer purchasing behavior, sales trends, and product category performance to generate meaningful business insights through data analysis and visualization.

 ---